Unification Church: Beliefs

-Followers take as a starting point the truth of the Christian Old and New Testaments, with the Divine Principle an additional text that intends to interpret and "fulfill" the purpose of those older texts.
+Followers take as a starting point the truth of the Christian Old and New Testaments, with the Divine Principle as an additional text intended to interpret and "fulfill" the purpose of those older texts.
 Moon was intent on replacing worldwide forms of Christianity with his new unified vision of it, Moon being a self-declared messiah.
 Moon's followers regard him as a separate person from Jesus but with a mission to basically continue and complete Jesus's work in a new way, according to the Principle.
-The Unification Church regards a person's destination after death as being dependent on how much one's work during this life corresponds to its teachings.
+The Unification Church regards a person's destination after death as dependent on how much one's work during this life corresponds to its teachings.
 Moon's followers believe in Apocatastasis, that everyone will eventually receive salvation.

 In 1977, Frederick Sontag analyzed the teachings of the Divine Principle and summarized it in 12 concise points: